homematic-community/hm_email/README.md

 4. Start installation

 # Configuration
-After installation use the following URL to display the configuration dialog of the email addon on your CCU:
+After installation/update please clean your browser cache and use the following URL to display the configuration dialog of the email addon on your CCU:

 http://CCU/addons/email

 where you have to replace 'CCU' with the ip address or hostname of your ccu device.

 # Authors
-Copyright (c) 2015-2016 Harima-kun, Mathias, HMside, Jens Maus
+Copyright (c) 2015-2017 Harima-kun, Mathias, HMside, Jens Maus